tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 __APSFile getFile(String path)__

->  Returns the file or folder of the specifeid path.
+Returns the file or folder of the specified path.

 _Parameters_